Thoms-J/MSc-Thesis/README.md

-Scripts: Tools created and used for my MSc thesis Images GIFs and Videos: Results and extra visualizations for parts from the Thesis Document
+Scripts: Tools created and used for my MSc thesis

+GIFs and Videos: Results and extra visualizations for parts from the Thesis Document

+    - Tree Movement: Has Gifs from scan 1 and 2

+    - Beach Movement: Has screencapture videos of repetitive and non-repetitive scans of sand transport